jonvicente/jonvicente.github.io/_pages/about.md

 ------
 <div style="font-size:14px; line-height:1.5; color:#444;">
-<b>**Climate stripes** visually represent the rise in global temperatures.
+<b>Climate stripes visually represent the rise in global temperatures.
 Created by Ed Hawkins in 2018, each stripe represents a period, with blue for cooler and red for warmer periods.
-Their simplicity effectively communicates climate change, highlighting the warming trend.
+Their simplicity effectively communicates climate change, highlighting the warming trend.<b>
 </div>

 ![Illustration of combining vision and language modalities](/images/warming_stripes.gif){:.align-center width="900px"}